jalsol/jalsol.github.io/content/blog/i-dont-like-oop.md

 - Alan Kay's definition of OOP is about object communication.
 Class and inheritance are not the core of OOP.
 - Software design is about cracking complexity.
 OOP **does not** reduce global complexity, it just packages complexity into isolated, smaller boxes.
 - 5 aspects of complexity: Shared mutable state, Side effects, Dependencies, Control flow, and Code size.
-- Adaptation of "Functional Shell, Imperative Core" at Holistics.
+- Adaptation of "Functional Core, Imperative Shell" at Holistics.

 {{hr()}}